replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Fixes a bug where the warning message indicating a mismatch between the KOTS API and CLI versions printed incorrect messages in some cases.
 * Fixes a bug where the "See details" button on the support bundle analysis page wouldn't show any information about an unhealthy pod.
 * Allows a user to re-upload a license if the application is not yet installed.
+* Allows GitOps to be disabled when it's enabled but has an invalid config.
+Previously, you were required to fix the configuration before disabling GitOps.

 ## 1.65.0